OlivierPaulo/DDChallenges/README.md

 Here, the objective is to add names to all the ressources created on Exercice 1.

-You will find in this [README](https://github.com/OlivierPaulo/DDChallenges/tree/main/Terraform/ex2#terraform-basics) the explanation on how I build on how I build this infrascture using Terraform.
+You will find in this [README](https://github.com/OlivierPaulo/DDChallenges/tree/main/Terraform/ex2#terraform-basics) the explanation on how I build this infrascture using Terraform.

 ## Ansible-basics